The First Stages of CAR T Cell Therapy Development

 • Minimally Present on Healthy Cells: Reducing the risk of off-target effects and associated toxicities.

-• Uniformly Expressed Across Cancer Cells: Providing consistent targeting of all malignant cells.
+• Uniformly Expressed across Cancer Cells: Providing consistent targeting of all malignant cells.
 However, marker expression by (solid) tumours may change over time leading to tumour escape from the therapy.

 Understanding the characteristics of a potential therapy, including safety, efficacy, and toxicity profile of a CAR T cell product as early as possible is essential for guiding strategic decisions and helps de-risking investment in further clinical development.